 However, in 2024, these five states received less than 1% of the events (2 of 262).

-Meanwhile, states such as North Carolina and Georgia have become battleground states.
+Meanwhile, states such as North Carolina, Georgia, and Arizona have become battleground states.

 Pennsylvania and Michigan were almost entirely ignored in 2012